-Man-made emissions have been pushing up Earth’s temperature through the Greenhouse Effect, and much more warming is expected during our lifetimes if emissions aren’t reduced.
-But warming may not be gradual – passing a ‘tipping point’ can cause sudden change.
+Man-made emissions have been pushing up Earth’s temperature through the Greenhouse Effect (see gif below), and much more warming is expected during our lifetimes if emissions aren’t reduced.
+But warming may not always be steady– passing a ‘tipping point’ can cause sudden or irreversible change.
 Scientists are now worried that we’re approaching some climate tipping points, beyond which rapid and difficult-to-reverse climate changes may occur.

 The key driver of tipping points are positive feedback loops.
 Strong positive feedback loops can quickly amplify small changes – this happens when a change in A leads to a change in B which in turn produces more change in A and so on.
 This is what happens when you hear feedback from a mic and a speaker being too close to each other – the noise picked up the mic is amplified by the speaker which is picked up by the mic again.

 In the climate system, an example of a positive feedback loop is the ice-albedo effect (illustrated above) – less sea ice due to warming results in a darker sea surface overall, which reflects less heat, raises local temperatures, and leads to yet more sea ice loss.
-If this process isn’t stopped by a negative feedback then a tipping point is hit beyond which rapid change is inevitable.
+If this process isn’t stopped by a negative feedback then a tipping point is hit beyond which a large shift to a new state becomes inevitable.

-You can think of tipping points as being like a seesaw – you have to keep pushing the ball all the way to the pivot, but then then the ball rolls away quickly without any further pushing.
-This is an example of a runaway effect, where a gradual change (like increasing temperature) can hit a tipping point and then increase rapidly until a ‘new normal’ is reached.
-Once you’re past a tipping point it’s difficult to get back – the system has found a new stable state.
+You can think of tipping points as being like a see-saw – before the pivot you have to keep pushing the ball yourself, but after the pivot the ball rolls away quickly without any further pushing.
+This is an example of a gradual change (like increasing temperature) hitting a critical threshold beyond which the change becomes self-perpetuating until a ‘new normal’ is reached.
+Once you’re past a tipping point it’s more difficult to get back – the system has found a new stable state.

 There are many potential tipping points in the climate system that could significantly affect us – visit ‘How may Climate Tipping Points affect us?‘ to find out more.